akriaueno/blog-akky-me/content/blog/lock-gnome-screen-via-ssh.md

 ## Overview

-I want to lock gnome-session(Desktop) with a user logged in via ssh user.
+I want to lock gnome-session(Desktop) with a user logged in via ssh.

 ## Script